 Being a landlord in Ireland can be a great investment and a hugely rewarding experience, but there’s a lot to learn along the way.
-From property regulations and paperwork to your rights and responsibilities, there are plenty of things you need to know to make your life as a landlord as smooth and stress-free as possible.
+From property regulations and paperwork to landlord rights and obligations, there are plenty of things you need to know to make your life as a landlord as smooth and stress-free as possible.
 To help guide you in the right direction, we’ve put together 12 things that you absolutely must do as a landlord in Ireland.

 Register With The RTB